mesfind/ml-physical/_episodes/04-deep-learning.md

 ![](../fig/house_train_loss.png)

-The error indicates that the `train_loader` variable is not defined.
-This variable is typically an instance of `torch.utils.data.DataLoader`, which provides an iterable over the dataset for training.
-Let's define `train_loader` and `test_loader` properly.
-Additionally, let's ensure that the data is correctly prepared and loaded into these DataLoader instances.

-Below is the updated code with the necessary definitions and fixed indentation:

 > ## Exercise: Training a Neural Network with PyTorch
 > In this exercise, we will enhance the neural network training process with PyTorch by implementing the following steps: